 MODE NAME ACTION Enabled enables the sequence; disables the sequence.
-Calibrate enables an actual calibration when the Enabled box is also Zero ✓ causes the sequence to perform a Zero calibration when both the Calibrate and Enabled boxes are also ✓. ✓ causes a Zero check when the Enabled box is also ✓ and the Calibrate box is unchecked (□). ☐ disables Zero calibration and check Low ✓ causes the sequence to perform a Low Span calibration when both the Calibrate and Enabled boxes are also ✓. ✓ causes a Low Span check when the Enabled box is also ✓ and the Calibrate box is unchecked (). ✓ disables Low Span calibration and check High ✓ causes the sequence to perform a High Span concentration calibration when both the Calibrate and Enabled boxes are also ✓. ✓ causes a High Span check when the Enabled box is also ✓ and the Calibrate box is unchecked (□). ☐ disables the High Span calibration and check.
+Calibrate enables an actual calibration when the Enabled box is also . allows a calibration check when the Enabled box is also . ✓ causes the sequence to perform a Zero calibration when both the Calibrate and Enabled boxes are also ✓.
+Zero ✓ causes a Zero check when the Enabled box is also ✓ and the Calibrate box is unchecked ( ). disables Zero calibration and check ✓ causes the sequence to perform a Low Span calibration when both the Calibrate and Enabled boxes are also ✓.
+Low ✓ causes a Low Span check when the Enabled box is also ✓ and the Calibrate box is unchecked ( ). disables Low Span calibration and check causes the sequence to perform a High Span concentration calibration when both the Calibrate and Enabled boxes are also High . ✓ causes a High Span check when the Enabled box is also ✓ and the Calibrate box is unchecked (). disables the High Span calibration and check.